To add access check rules and policies, use the Attribute-Based Access Control section on the navigation panel:

 Rules are at the fourth level.

 IMPORTANT.
-If attribute-based access control structure is not set, all operations on objects are denied.
+If attribute-based access control structure is not set, all operations with objects are denied.

 Key features: